December 11th 2017

 5. Learn to fuel and refuel

-“Just like a car won't go without its diesel, your body won't run effectively without enough food on board which means you won't have enough physical and mental power to push yourself to results levels in your workout.
+“Just like a car won't go without its diesel, your body won't run effectively without enough food on board which means you won't have enough physical and mental power to push yourself to results in your workout.
 So, what to do when you're running from meeting to meeting or juggling a family and work with no time to make a healthy power snack?
-The answer is to stock up on something like Primal Pantry bars, one of which is in our Recharge and Reset box, £24.95.
+The answer is to stock up on something like Primal Pantry Bars, £1.99.

 Steve Mellor, founder of Freedom2Train: how the paleo diet can fuel body, mind and motivation levels